FAQs

 How do you define "gifted"?

-We generally use the word gifted to mean a unique combination of self sufficiency and passion.
+We generally use the word gifted to refer to a unique combination of self sufficiency and passion.

 The Collins Institute for the Gifted is focused on helping slingshot the potential of gifted children and adults.
 By gifted we do not mean "scores generally well across the board on tests" but the type of person with the capacity to change the future of human civilization.
 We look for students and fellows that either have unique tenacity, ambition, dedication to one subject, or even just raw talent.

-Given that the Institute Platform is free and available to anyone gifted does not describe who we allow to access our platform but who would benefit from it.
+Given that the Institute's platform, Parrhesia.io, is free and available to anyone, "gifted" does not describe who we allow to access our platform, but rather who would benefit from using it.
 A student without initiative to kindle will not benefit from our system.

 How many hours a day does this program take a student?